Burmuley/-notyetdev/_posts/2023-06-14-priority-pubsub.md

 Message queues.
 A wonderful approach to connecting two or more services leveraging scaling and resiliency.

 One of the applications serving client requests ("frontend") can offload heavy tasks to some more powerful machines for further long processing.
-Those "Big Severs" also have capacity limitations and considering the time-consuming nature of such tasks they all can not fit into the fleet of _"Big Servers"_ at once.
+Those "Big Servers" also have capacity limitations and considering the time-consuming nature of such tasks they all can not fit into the fleet of _"Big Servers"_ at once.

 That's when we need some kind of call center for applications when someone would quickly respond with